DiamondCoder02/nsfw-game-manager/readme.md

 - If game is abandoned, it gets a "✖" at the version column
 - For VisualNovels there will be a "[VN]" at the name column
 - If a game has VR tag, it will have "[VR]" at the engine column

+### Language support

+Languages work like an excel.
+Top row is the language in English(, in lowercase).
+The first column is for the program, **second** column is to be translated from the englsih column.
+I hope the small example shows it.

+Currently supported languages: English( +EngwishUwU ), Hungarian

 ### How the program handles games folder